 “It is really stupid and if my constituents get in touch with me I will be onto the minister.”

-Meanwhile Eastbourne MP Nigel Waterson said: "It's an absurdly inflexible system which will for example mean pensioners in my constituency who have been suffering badly from the cold spell will not receive a penny."
+Meanwhile Eastbourne MP Nigel Waterson said: "It's an absurdly inflexible system which will for example mean pensioners in my constituency who have been suffering badly from the cold spell will not

 Cold weather benefits are paid automatically and directly into the accounts of those people who qualify.

 This year the Government has raised the benefit from £8.50 to £25.

 On Tuesday, the Department for Work and Pensions said cold weather payments had now been triggered at 52 weather stations around the UK since the start of this winter.

 A total of 3.7m payments will be made nationwide totalling £93 million.

 James Purnell, Secretary of State for Work and Pensions, said: “We don't want people to worry about turning up their heating when it's cold.

 "That is why we've trebled the Cold Weather Payment to £25, to put money in the pockets of the people who need it most.

 "Millions of vulnerable people and pensioners are now in line for this extra help after the recent cold snap."